kshaffer/courses/mt1-assign.md

 These quizzes will be *paper-based*.
 Please bring a pencil (or two, just in case).

 After the quizzes, we will revisit protonotation and rhythmic notation.
-Please bring back the worksheet we began on the 9th and review the following resources from [Open Music Theory](http://openmusictheory.com):
+Please finish the first page (staff notation to protonotation) of the worksheet we began on the 9th and bring it to class.
+Also, please review the following resources from [Open Music Theory](http://openmusictheory.com):

 - [Rhythmic values](http://openmusictheory.com/rhythmicValues.html)
 - [Protonotation](http://openmusictheory.com/protonotation.html)